Irreducible components of the Jordan varieties

 \centerline{Department of Pure Mathematics, Queen's University Belfast, Belfast BT7 1NN, U.K.}

 \centerline{ {\bf e-mail:} \,\, n.iyudu@qub.ac.uk}

 {\bf Abstract}

+We announce here a number of results concerning representation theory of the algebra $R=k\langle x,y\rangle/ (xy-yx-y^2)$, known as Jordan plane (or Jordan algebra).

-We consider the question on 'classification' of finite-dimensional modules over the Jordan algebra $R=k\langle x,y\rangle/ (xy-yx-y^2)$.
-Complete description of irreducible components of the representation variety $mod (R,n)$ is given for any dimension $n$.
+We consider the question on 'classification' of finite-dimensional modules over the Jordan algebra.
+Complete description of irreducible components of the representation variety $mod (R,n)$, which we call a Jordan variety' is given for any dimension $n$.
 It is obtained on the basis of the stratification of this variety related to the Jordan normal form of $Y$.
 Any irreducible component of the representation variety contains only one stratum related to a certain partition of $n$ and is the closure of this stratum.
 The number of irreducible components therefore is equal to the number of partitions of $n$.

 As a preparation for the above result we describe the complete set of pairwise non-isomorphic irreducible modules $S_{a}$ over the Jordan algebra, and the rule how they could be glued to indecomposables.
 Namely, we show that ${\rm Ext}^1(S_{a},S_{b})=0$, if $a \neq b $.